ut-beg/py4_texnet_eqcat/README.md

 # py4_texnet_eqcat
-Python code developed to work with TexNet data products.
+Python code developed to work with TexNet data downloads.

 TexNet data available to the public in CSV format from the websites listed below.